oracle-livelabs/database-maa/zdm-physical-offline/zdm-host-provision/zdm-host-provision.md

 7. Upload ZDM software to ZDM host.

-   Upload the software to /tmp directory in ZDM host.
+   Upload the software(.zip file) to /tmp directory in ZDM host.

    Ensure that all users can read the .zip file.